steveschr/BMS-for-Sailboat/Readme.md

 # Description & Purpose

-Determinining lithium battery state of charge by cell voltage alone is too imprecise.
-Impossible to determine health of pack by pack voltage.
+Fully configurable BMS with balance for 4S LiFePO4 battery bank.
+Measures and monitors pack and cell voltage as well as current load/charge of battery.
+All settings as well as errors saved to EEPROM.
+Starts and stops charge sources at user defined limits.
+Single knob control with 4 line LCD display.
+Provision for external alarm and pack disconnect as suggested by ABYC.

+# Genesis

+I wanted to install LiFePO4 batteries on my cruising sailboat and didn't like the feature set of the available BMS and control system options.
 I didn't like the idea of a drop in battery that might decide to disconnect or do a load dump when it wanted to.
 (On a boat that means the worst possible moment)  I didn't want to add a start battery and the associated inefficiencies and complexity  When I started this project there wasn't much hardware available.
 That's changed some but I still like this better.
+For example I may want to keep the batteries at a specific SOC instead of charging to full all the time.
+There's no way the alternator regulator or solar controller can know state of charge except by voltage.
+I wanted control by SOC and voltage as well as full BMS protection.
+Determinining lithium battery state of charge (SOC) by cell voltage alone is too imprecise and it's impossible to determine health of pack by pack voltage.

 # Credits